Netflix is removing all of these movies and shows

 Netflix is getting rid of a load of movies and TV shows from its service in January.

-The next 31 days may bring plenty more titles for subscribers to stream, but there are several things that may suddenly disappear from your watchlist throughout the month.
+The next few weeks may bring plenty more titles for subscribers to stream, but there are several things that may suddenly disappear from your watchlist throughout the month.

-This was set too include one of the service’s most-streamed titles. until bosses managed to reverse the removal following outcry from users.
+This was set to include one of the service’s most-streamed titles. until bosses managed to reverse the removal following outcry from users.

 To minimise surprise, we have put together a comprehensive list of everything being removed.